ESY Extended School Year

 - Individualized Programming-The ESY programming must be in accordance with the IEP, and must be specific to the child.
 In other words, programming that will help your child achieve her goals, not “Here is our ESY program, it’s Mon-Thurs 9-1, see you there!”
 It is not necessarily required just because she did not meet some IEP goals, and it is not to be used for education above and beyond what is in the IEP.

 - No Single Eligibility Factor-They should not just focus on one factor.
 There are more than two, and ALL must be considered.
 ESY must be based on multiple criteria and regression cannot be used as a single qualifying factor.

-~regression and recoupment-is she likely to lose critical skills or regress?
+- Eligibility factors for ESY (Please note that eligibility varies by state, check your state’s regs)~regression and recoupment-is she likely to lose critical skills or regress?

 ~emerging skills-will her educational programming be interrupted, is she on the verge of a breakthrough?